Enhancing Intercultural Communicative Competence

 Self-Guided Professional Development Materials

-The following are designed to be self-guided professional development materials and include background readings with accompanying guiding questions, a set of two slidecasts (Part 1 and 2), and the e-book, Enhancing Intercultural Communicative Competence: A Resource Based on the ATESL Adult ESL Curriculum Framework.
+The following are designed to be self-guided professional development materials and include background readings with accompanying guiding questions, two narrated slidecasts (Part 1 and 2), and the e-book, Enhancing Intercultural Communicative Competence: A Resource Based on the ATESL Adult ESL Curriculum Framework.

 Background readings and guiding questions